pankaj15gupta/superHunterapp/README.md

 <br>

-#I created a superhero search app using only vanilla JavaScript that allows you to search for any of your favorite Marvel characters.
+.I created a superhero search app using only vanilla JavaScript that allows you to search for any of your favorite Marvel characters.
 You can also create a list of your favorite superheroes